website watertownhistory.org

 feet.
 The company desires to put in an

 underground driveway and has asked the permission of the council do it.
-It has always
+It has always been a dangerous crossing

-nightfall when those liable to drive off the high embankment of the east
+especially so after nightfall when those liable to drive off the high

-grant this permission.
-WR
+council will undoubtedly grant this permission.

 08 25 Last